-The School has invested in capital assets for the school's educational facility and land.
+The School has invested in capital assets for the School's educational facility, land, and equipment purchased in support of the School's educational program.
 Additional information related to capital assets can be found in Note 4 to the financial statements.
 Depreciation expenses for capital assets are booked under Supporting Services of the School's operations.

-The School has 2015 Charter School Refunding and Improvement Bonds that were reissued in May 2020.
-The original bonds were used to purchase and improve the School's facility.
-The School is required to make regular lease payments to the Building Corporation for the use of the building.
-The re-issued bonds mature in May 2025 when a final ballon payment is due.
+The School has long-term debt in the form of 2015 Charter School Refunding and Improvement Bonds that were reissued in May 2020.
+The bonds were used to purchase and improve the School's facility.
+The School is required to make regular lease payments to the Corporation for the use of the building.
+The bonds mature in May 2025 when a final balloon payment is due.
 Additional information related to long-term debt can be found in Note 5 to the financial statements.